AhmedSaad95/hctn/README.md

 library(readr)
 ```
 ## map_tn Function
-The Output of this Function is a Shiny Application that contain MAP that present the healthcare situation of Tunisia
+The Output of this Function is a Shiny Application that contains MAP that present the healthcare situation of Tunisia
 ```
 map_tn()
 ```